bcgov/nrts-prc-admin/README.md

 * TSlint: tslint.json
 * Prettier: .prettierrc .prettierignore
 * Stylelint: .styleintrc
-* Husky: package.json
+* Husky: .huskyrc
-* lint-staged: package.json
+* lint-staged: .lintstagedrc

 ### Pre-Commit Hooks

-Package.json has been configured to use `husky`/`lint-staged` to run the `lint-fix` (linting + formatting) commands, against the files staged to be committed, whenever you perform a commit.
+Package.json has been configured to use `husky` with `lint-staged` to run the `lint-fix` (linting + formatting) commands, against the files staged to be committed, whenever you perform a commit.
 This ensures that all committed code has been linted and formatted correctly.

 If the linters or formatters find issues that cannot be automatically fixed, it will throw an error and provide output as to what is wrong.
 Fix the issues and commit again.